a11yproject/a11yproject.com/_posts/2013-07-17-using-caption-services-with-html5-video.md

 ---
 layout: post
-title: |
-    How&ndash;to: Using Caption Services with HTML5 Video
+title: "How-to: Using Caption Services with HTML5 Video"
-description: How to implement captions on HTML5 video (and audio) elements.
+description: "How to implement captions on HTML5 video (and audio) elements."
 published: true
 author: greg_tarnoff
 categories: